syedumerahmedcode/primefaces/README.md

 ```
 We call the clear() method from the controller in _action_, we call _update=":checkForm"_ so that the form is reloaded and finally, we call _oncomplete="PF('checkDialog').show()"_ to display the modal dialog.

+## Technologies Used

+- Java 11
+- PrimeFaces
+- SpringBoot

+- Give a brief explanation of each technology.

 ## Prerequisities

 - To be defined.